 - Run user tests on your website or landing page(s).
-This is a cost-effective study that can provide a lot of insight and data into how your customers or potential customers behave or respond to something, whether it’s new messaging or branding or a modified product or service you are thinking about offering.
+This is a cost-effective approach that can provide a lot of insight and data on how your customers or potential customers behave or respond to something, whether it’s new messaging or branding or a modified product or service you are thinking about offering.
 Simple A/B tests can go a long way in discovering user behavior.
-Use heatmapping tools, such as HotJar, and website analytics tools, such as Google Analytics or HubSpot analytics, to track results depending on what data you need to collect.
+Use heatmapping tools, such as Hotjar or Lucky Orange, and website analytics tools, such as Google Analytics or HubSpot analytics, to track results depending on what data you need to collect.

-Oftentimes, we do all of this work and gather all of the data only to realize that we didn’t have to reinvent the wheel because someone has already run a similar, credible study or solved the same problem.
+Oftentimes, we do all of this work and gather all of the data—only to realize that we didn’t have to reinvent the wheel because someone had already run a similar, credible study or solved the same problem.
 That doesn’t mean you don’t need to do any research, but learning about what other organizations have done to solve a problem or seize an opportunity can help you tweak your research study and save you time when considering all of the research options.
-In marketing research, this is called secondary data because it has already been collected, versus the primary data that you would collect through your own research study.
+In marketing research, this is called secondary data because it has been collected by someone else, versus the primary data that you would collect through your own research study.

 3. Collect Relevant Data and Information

 In marketing research, most of the data you collect will be quantitative (numbers or data) versus qualitative, which is descriptive and observational.
 Ideally, you will gather a mix of the two types of data.
 For example, you might run an A/B test on your website to see if a new pricing tier would bring in more business.
 In that research study, you might also interview several customers about whether or not the new pricing tier would appeal to them.
 This way, you’re receiving hard data and qualitative data that provide more color and insight.